How to Treat Gingivitis in Toddlers: A Parent’s Guide

 Always consult your pediatric dentist before trying new remedies to ensure they are safe and appropriate for your child.

-While mild gingivitis can often be managed at home, certain symptoms require professional attention.
+While mild gingivitis can often be managed at home, there are times when professional care is necessary.

 👨⚕️ Conclusion